Skip to main content

 Plane will submit your company for US payroll business verification.
 This step can be completed almost immediately if you don’t need to import historical payroll.
 Otherwise, analyzing your data for tax variances can take up to 2 business days.
 Any variances will be handled either with a quarter-end filing or via a mid-quarter collection for larger negative variances.
 If you overpaid taxes, that might result in a year-end refund.
 You’ll receive a variance report if there is anything significant to report.

-11. Complete your 1st payroll run
+11. Complete your first payroll run

 Now you are ready to complete your first payroll run.
-Many companies start off with 4-day processing but you may be pre-approved for 2-day processing if they show sufficient liquidity or payroll history for 2-day processing.
+Many companies start off with 4-day processing, but you may be pre-approved for 2-day processing if they show sufficient liquidity or payroll history for 2-day processing.

-If you started with 4-day processing you can request an upgrade to 2-day processing by providing 2 months of business bank statements for the account that is connected to US payroll.
+If you started with 4-day processing, you can request an upgrade to 2-day processing by providing 2 months of business bank statements for the account that is connected to US payroll.

 After you have completed your first payroll run, it is a good time to formally end service with your previous payroll provider.

-12. Finalize US payroll set
+12. Finalize US Payroll setup

 If you previously registered for one or more new states, you’ll need to revisit the state tax setup and filing authorizations once your tax accounts and rates are available.
 Many states take 2 or more weeks to process your registration.